Skip to main content

 Key takeaways

-• Medications like decongestants, overactive bladder treatments, and stimulants for ADHD can reduce sweating and blood flow to the skin, making it harder for the body to cool off in the heat.
+• Decongestants, overactive bladder treatments, and ADHD meds can hinder sweating and blood flow, making it harder to cool down.

-• To prevent heat intolerance, individuals taking these medications should stay hydrated, wear loose clothing, avoid prolonged sun exposure, and seek medical treatment if symptoms of heat intolerance appear.
+• To prevent heat intolerance, stay hydrated, wear loose clothing, and avoid prolonged sun exposure.

 Summer is in full swing—and there’s another heat wave slamming your area.
-You’re ready to hit the beach to cool off.
+You’re ready to hit the beach to cool off from the extreme heat.
 As long as you remember to reapply sunscreen and stay hydrated, you’re enjoying the hot temperatures safely…right?
 Not so fast!
 If you take any daily pills—prescription or over-the-counter—check with your pharmacist first.
-Certain medications that cause heat intolerance can ruin a day of fun in the sun, and have dangerous side effects as temperatures skyrocket.
+Certain medications that cause sun sensitivity and heat illness can ruin a day of fun in the sun, and have dangerous side effects as temperatures skyrocket.

 What is heat intolerance?